Tong-Yin/MSiA423_AnalyticsValueChain/README.md

 `eb deploy`

 ## Unit Test
-Please find details regarding unit tests in the following scripts for corresponding functions:
+Unit tests were added for Please find details regarding unit tests in the following scripts for corresponding functions: